mesonbuild/meson/docs/markdown/Fs-module.md

 The `fs.hash(filename)` method computes the requested hash sum of a file.
 The available hash methods include: md5, sha1, sha224, sha256, sha384, sha512.

+### size

+The `fs.size(filename)` method returns the size of the file in bytes.
+Symlinks will be resolved if possible.

 ### samefile

 The `fs.samefile(filename1, filename2)` method allows determining if two filenames refer to the same file.